ScrappyCocco/DirectX-DXR-Tutorials/README.md

 Personal repository of tutorials and examples to understand the basics of DirectX 12 Raytracing (DXR).

 ## Description
 This is a personal repository to study and develop various tutorials about DirectX 12 Raytracing.
 Right now none of the tutorials is made by me, i just take and follow/study a tutorial and upload the result here, cleaning the code from unused functions, writing better includes and comments or stuff like that.
 I also make sure the project is still buildable and understandable as much as possible.

+I made this also because, from a *noob* prospective, lots of tutorials are full of unused variables, compilation errors, and stuff like that, and i wanted to provide clean resources anyone could consider to read/use.

 **The link to the official tutorial is always in the README of the project directory.**